-The Northeastern URA sub-area lies between SW Beef Bend Road and the river, bounded to the west by SW Elsner Road and to the east by 137th Avenue (Figure 3).
+The Northeast URA sub-area lies between SW Beef Bend Road and the river, bounded to the west by SW Elsner Road and to the east by 137th Avenue (Figure 3).
 This area has broad, relatively flat farm fields across the upper surface of the terraces, and four north-to-south draining stream ravines which become increasingly deep as they progress toward the Tualatin River.

-The Western URA sub-area lies between SW Elsner Road and SW Roy Rogers Road (Figure 3).
-This area is bisected by a floodway / wetland swale about 2,000 feet south of Beef Bend Road.
-The floodway is crossed by an 800-foot bridge on Roy Rogers Road.
-The area south of the floodway swale to Elsner Road is a farm, but includes a couple of single family homes that may not be associated with the farm.
-The area north of the floodway is a plant nursery and a farm.
+The West URA sub-area lies between SW Elsner Road and SW Roy Rogers Road (Figure 3).
+This area is bisected by a west to east floodway / wetland swale about 2,000 feet south of Beef Bend Road.
+The floodway is crossed by an 800-foot bridge on Roy Rogers Road along the western URA boundary.
+The area from the southern edge of the floodway extending to Elsner Road is a farm, but includes a couple of single family homes that may not be associated with the farm.
+The area north of the floodway is a commercial plant nursery and a farm.